 For additional information on practicum or internship experiences, please contact Luana Da Silva, LCSW at (832) 826-4869 or Luana.DaSilva@bcm.edu.

-Dr. Kaplow and her team also provide external trainings to community agencies, schools and school-based mental health clinics, residential treatment facilities, and academic medical centers on topics related to childhood bereavement and trauma, including evidence-based risk screening and assessment, cultural considerations, becoming a trauma- and bereavement-informed organization/school, vicarious traumatization and self-care.
-In addition, Dr. Kaplow and several other TAG clinicians have received specialized training as problem-based learning facilitators for the Core Curriculum on Childhood Trauma, a gold-standard training curriculum focusing on core concepts related to childhood trauma and bereavement.
+The team also provides external trainings to community agencies, schools and school-based mental health clinics, residential treatment facilities, and academic medical centers on topics related to childhood bereavement and trauma, including evidence-based risk screening and assessment, cultural considerations, becoming a trauma- and bereavement-informed organization/school, vicarious traumatization and self-care.
+In addition, several TAG clinicians have received specialized training as problem-based learning facilitators for the Core Curriculum on Childhood Trauma, a gold-standard training curriculum focusing on core concepts related to childhood trauma and bereavement.

 For additional information on community and/or school-based training opportunities, please contact Marisa Nowitz, LCSW-S at (832) 824-7655 or Marisa.Nowitz@bcm.edu.